igraph/rigraph_revdep_checks/problems.md

 ```
 ```
 checking R code for possible problems ...
 NOTE
-CalGIF: no visible binding for global variable ‘PAGIData’
+CalGIF: no visible binding for global variable âPAGIDataâ
-CalGIF2: no visible binding for global variable ‘PAGIData’ PAGI.Main: no visible binding for global variable ‘PAGIData’ getclass.labels: no visible binding for global variable ‘ExampleData’
+CalGIF2: no visible binding for global variable âPAGIDataâ PAGI.Main: no visible binding for global variable âPAGIDataâ getclass.labels: no visible binding for global variable âExampleDataâ
-getdataset: no visible binding for global variable ‘ExampleData’
+getdataset: no visible binding for global variable âExampleDataâ
 ```
 ```
 checking Rd line widths ...
 NOTE